-This triple nozzle adapter comes with the foot pump and is needed to inflate the DKS.
+This triple nozzle adapter comes with the foot pump and is needed to inflate the the DKS.
 Insert the ribbed end of the large rounded adapter piece into the hose.

 For the rearward seat, clip the back straps to the spray skirt D-rings and the foward straps to the D-rings just in front of the seat.
+For solo paddling, position at the midpoint of the kayak.